-There is a threshold of 20 metres for this method of destruction.
+There is a threshold of 20 meters for this method of destruction.
 It is usually conducted by a machine that has an arm consisting of 3 sections or a telescopic boom and a tool attached to the base of the machine.
 The machine can have many different tools attached to make it more suitable for the given demolition.

-There are a few factors that may impact the process if using this method, being; the height of the structure being knocked down, the conditions of the site and surrounding areas, the shape of the structure and the location of the structure.
+There are a few factors that may impact the process if using this method, being; the height of the structure being knocked down, the conditions of the site and surrounding areas, the shape of the structure, and the location of the structure.

 4. Crane and Ball

 Some buildings are knocked down using the traditional crane and ball method.
-This involves a crane with a 6 tonne ball attached that is used to swing into the structure.
+This involves a crane with a 6-tonne ball attached that is used to swing into the structure.
 It is used to demolish concrete and masonry based structures.
 This process is one of the most difficult as the person operating the crane must be very experienced.

 4. Selective Demolition

 Using this method is aimed at increasing the amount of reusable and recyclable materials that come from the knocking down of structures.
 It is a strip-out process as the builders select each part as they go to remove it carefully for reuse or recycling.
-This method is difficult to achieve in an economical and timely manner due to the labour intensive nature.
+This method is difficult to achieve in an economical and timely manner due to the labor-intensive nature.